 At Ipswich Prep School we place key importance on the pastoral care of our pupils, staff and parents.
 Care is one of our four core values at the school.
-Our school ethos aims to enable our pupils to develop self-esteem, confidence, independence and a sense of responsibility.
+Our school ethos aims to enable our children to develop self-esteem, confidence, independence and a sense of responsibility.

-Through its provision for pastoral care, Ipswich Prep School aims to demonstrate its continuing concern for the personal and social development of the whole school community, regardless of their age, race or religion to encourage each individual to feel secure and able to fully participate in the life of the school and its wider community.
+Through our provision for pastoral care, we aim to demonstrate excellence in personal and social development of the whole school community, regardless of a child’s age, race or religion to encourage each individual to feel secure and able to fully participate in the life of the school and its wider community.
 It is important that we create strong links between home and school; to maximise learning and ensure a safe, secure environment for all our pupils.

 Our pastoral care system is encompassed in all that we do from the moment a child enters the school until after they leave, ensuring that there is a smooth transition onto the next part of their schooling and beyond.
 Staff are always willing to go that extra mile to ensure that the children are as happy as possible.
 This is what makes us such a happy school.